thisisjustausername/mhbai/README.md

 - implementing export functions for csv, html, md, txt
 - scraping mhbs from other universities
 - testing ultimate tools to extract mhbs from all universities no matter their internal website structure (first tests successful)
+- bug-fixes in pdf_reader_toc.py making reading mhbs more resilient to "irregular" pdfs

 ### TODOs
 - combining web_server with backend
 - adding options for saving data in csv/xlsx/json etc.